UnknownSuperficialNight/RhythmiRust/README.md

 ---

 ### Project Origin
 RhythmiRust began as two Bash scripts for downloading and searching music.
-As the project grew, it evolved into a single application with a GUI, minimal dependencies, portability, and a focus on memory footprint, performance, and user experience.
+As the project grew, it evolved into a single application with a GUI, minimal dependencies, portability and a focus on memory footprint, performance, and user experience.

 ---